 5 Benefits of Timber Framed Homes

-But did you know the majority of residential builders Australia wide prefer using timber framed construction or even steel framed methods over brick?
+We’ll we’re pleased to inform that the majority of residential builders Australia wide prefer using timber-framed construction or even steel framed methods over brick!

-Don’t get us wrong double brick construction has its benefits and it will depend on several variables as to what is best for you.
+Don’t get us wrong double brick construction has its benefits and it will depend on several variables as to what is best for you and your project location.

 We hope these benefits and comparisons will help you to make your decision: